 - Up to two, four, or six years in state prison;

 - Felony probation; and/or

 You will also face the penalties for a DUI charge, including jail time, court fines, license suspensions, and DUI school.
 It is very likely that Child Welfare Services (CWS) will become involved and limit your custody.
 At the end of the day, a child endangerment DUI charge can transform your life, but there are ways to defend yourself.

-If you are charged with child endangerment, it is important to understand the underlying action that led to your arrest.
+If you are charged with child endangerment in Vista, it is important to understand the underlying action that led to your arrest.
 A skilled defense attorney can go to work to get the DUI dismissed, potentially avoiding a child endangerment charge at the same time.
 Child endangerment charges can also be based on reckless driving unrelated to a DUI, such as speeding, getting in an accident, and making dangerous maneuvers, which an attorney at jD Law Criminal Defense Attorneys can also fight against.

 With our more than 30 years of experience defending North County residents in DUI cases, we can prove that:

 - The child was in no danger of being injured or did not suffer injuries due to your actions or negligence.

 - The child suffered an injury prior to the collision that is unrelated to your actions.